0xbrock/RserveLink/README.md

 ## Motivation

 The original Source code on SourceForge was only in a zip, not conducive to contribution, and hasn't been updated since 2007.
-I am publishing my updated the code on GitHub so that people can fork and extend the library.
+I am publishing my updated code on GitHub so that people can fork and extend the library.

 ## Installation